 Canceled Past Events due to COVID-19

-On Sunday, February 23, Maria Dinella will be giving a presentation on how to create and maintain financial health for recent Mills graduates as well as those planning for retirement.
-Watch for your invitation with the time and place.
+On Sunday, February 23, Maria Dinella was to have given a presentation on how to create and maintain financial health for recent Mills graduates as well as those planning for retirement.

-On Monday, March 16, 2020, President Hillman will be one of 4 speakers on a panel that will honor Beate Sirota Gordon who drafted the women's rights section of the Japanese Constitution in 1946.
+On Monday, March 16, 2020, President Hillman was to have been one of 4 speakers on a panel that was to have honored Beate Sirota Gordon who drafted the women's rights section of the Japanese Constitution in 1946.
 For more details, go to: https://www.japansociety.org/page/calendar/here_and_there

-Molissa Fenley, Professor of Dance at Mills and a Mills alumna, is proud to announce an event on March 24, 2020 at Roulette in Brooklyn, NY.
+Molissa Fenley, Professor of Dance at Mills and a Mills alumna, announced an event to have taken place on March 24, 2020 at Roulette in Brooklyn, NY.
 She is a member of the Society of Fellows of the American Academy in Rome and co-chair of the programs/events committee.

 The Society of Fellows Rome presents SALONE! a multi-media /live performance event showcasing the work of world renowned choreographers, artists, composers, actors and artisans who each have been awarded the prestigious Rome Prize from the American Academy in Rome.